sixtyandme logo

 After mom and dad died, I moved to downtown Austin.
 That was my turning point and wake up call.
 I lived close to everything.
 The lifestyle granted easy access to a bountiful farmers market, organic food markets, banking, museums, restaurants, library, parks, walking trails and indoor concerts.
 After the year, I knew this is for me.

-But in the meantime, to help you get started with yours, here are a few resources that could help.
+To help you get started with your search for the ideal place to fit your lifestyle, here are a few resources that could help.
 First are these city guides with a wealth of information.
-Also look at the livability scores at this site, and the 10 Best Cities for Successful Aging.
+Also look at the livability scores at this site.

 So, what about you?
 What’s on your mind when thinking about aging in place?
 And if you’re alone, what’s your plan and preferences for a life worth living?
 Please join the conversation.